MarkPearlCoZa/manager_readme/README.md

 Hi, welcome to my "manager" readme.

-I'm writing this readme as an experiment to see if it helps you work with me better as well as to make your onboarding smoother.
+I'm writing this readme as an experiment to see if it helps you work with me better as well as to make your on boarding smoother.
 This document will evolve as I evolve.

 # My Job